 The conviction and sentence were set aside on August 25, 1992 by the Mississippi Supreme Court which ruled that the trial prosecutor, Lowndes County District Attorney Forrest Allgood, improperly commented on Butler's decision not to testify at the trial.

 A defense request for change of venue was granted and Butler went on trial for a second time in December 1995 in Panola County.
 Butler’s attorney, Clive Stafford Smith, presented testimony from neighbors who said Butler had attempted to perform cardiopulmonary resuscitation on the baby, and so did one of the neighbors.
-A medical expert testified that the juries could have been caused by those efforts to save the child.
+A medical expert testified that the injuries could have been caused by those efforts to save the child.

 The defense also elicited testimony from the physician who performed the autopsy that his work had been less than thorough.

 The jury deliberated briefly before acquitting Butler on December 17, 1995.
+She later received $50,000 in state compensation.

 – Maurice Possley